mnesarco/mnesarco.github.io/_posts/2020-07-23-python-metaprogramming-properties-on-steroids.md

 There are two scopes in python: **local** and **global**.
 Scopes are symbol tables of what is reachable from the current point in code. you can access the symbol table using the builtin functions `locals()` and `globals()`.
 The important part here is that you can modify the scope just adding/replacing/removing things in the symbol table.

-For example, if you want to define a variable in the local scope dinamically:
+For example, if you want to define a variable in the local scope dynamically:

 ```python
 def myfunc():